ID: No. 175

 - Cleavage Window: In her Second Ascension, the top of her dress is held together by a small, heart-shaped clasp which is done in such a way to show almost the entirety of her cleavage.

-- Crippling Overspecialization: As noted below, she's the Quick-focused support to Merlin and Tamamo's focus on Buster and Arts, respectively, but while those two can still work relatively well outside thoses fields (especially Merlin), Skadi doesn't really have all that much to offer outside Quick team compositions besides her 50% NP charge, and even then Zhuge Liang already does that and sticks a bunch of extra buffs on top of it.
+- Crippling Overspecialization: As noted below, she's the Quick-focused support to Merlin and Tamamo's focus on Buster and Arts, respectively, but while those two can still work relatively well outside thoses fields (especially Merlin), Skadi doesn't really have all that much to offer outside Quick team compositions besides her 50% NP charge and Defense Debuff, and even then Zhuge Liang already does all that with better values.

 - Dude Magnet: Skadi was the most beloved and sought after goddess among the Norse gods and received many marriage proposals from them to the point that she received gifts from all nine of the Norse realms.
 Sadly, Ragnarök occurred before she could marry anyone, like with her Pan-Human History counterpart, making her very lonely about being the only god in the Scandinavian Lostbelt, and she is quite touchy about being unmarried as well.